open-component-model/ocm-website/content/docs/cli-reference/add/add_sources.md

 ### Description

-Add source information specified in a resource file to a component version.
+Add information about the sources, e.g. commits in a Github repository, that have been used to create the resources specified in a resource file to a component version.
 So far only component archives are supported as target.

 This command accepts source specification files describing the sources